SoloUnity/SoloUnity/README.md

 **About me**
 - ❤️ I love to use Swift in apps to solve the little problems in life
-- 📚 Studying Computer Science at the McGill
+- 📚 Studying Computer Science at McGill
 - 💼 Freelance app developper
 - 🎧 Probably listening to [music](https://open.spotify.com/playlist/66AeDiMrDqXStAK0DnrcYA?si=e128f373ef7847bd)